Read code: Read version 2 (5-byte Read)

 4-Byte Read could only encode a monoaxial hierarchy with a maximum of 4 hierarchical levels.
 The operational NHS requirement to provide a direct crossmap to both ICD-9-CM and OPCS-4 implied an additional hierarchical level was required.
 Accordingly, a new scheme was devised with exactly the same technical properties as 4-Byte Read except that the code structure was extended to 5-Bytes.
 This became known as Read2, or 5-Byte Read.
 The first release of 5-Byte Read occurred sometime prior to January 1991.
 The October 2010 release contained 82,967 discrete 5-byte codes (although the actual number of discrete clinical concepts that may be represented is estimated to be slightly lower - 82,593 - because of duplicate entries).

 A later extension of Read version 2 product family was the co-publication of a drug and appliance dictionary.
 This follows the same technical structure (5-character alphanumeric codes with first character lower case alpha organised in a monohierarchy).
 Released every four weeks, the October 2010 release contained 52,316 codes.

 A popular misconception is that all 4-Byte codes are also present in 5-Byte, where they will also carry the same meaning.
 Whilst in the majority of cases any 4-Byte code of the general form 'wxyz' will be equivalent to a 5-Byte code of the form 'wxyz.', there are notable exceptions.
 The 4-Byte code [E333 Fear of flying], for example, corresponds to 5-Byte [E202A Fear of flying]; no [E333.] code exists in 5-Byte Read at all.

-NHS mandation
+NHS mandate

 In 1988 a joint conference of the Royal College of General Practitioners and the British Medical Association recommended standardisation of the system in general practice Electronic Medical Record (EMR) systems and the National Health Service mandated this in April 1999.
 The intellectual property of the codes themselves was purchased outright by the UK government, and they have therefore been published under Crown Copyright ever since.